Introduction

 CloudInit

 CloudInit is installed in the official Ubuntu 20.04 live server image.
-CloudInit uses a user-data
+CloudInit uses a user-data file to configure things such as the below:

 – Setting a default locale